 The 5 company policies you need to have in writing

-Every business, no matter which industry it operates in should have well-documented, comprehensive workplace policies and procedures.
-As such, the importance of these should not be underestimated as they are the framework to which employees work within helping to avoid any grey areas.
+Every business should have comprehensive workplace policies and procedures.
+The importance of these should not be underestimated as they form the framework which employees work within and help avoid any grey areas.

-Often small businesses neglect getting policies written down, feeling it is unnecessary often believing verbal instructions and details are enough.
-As soon as a company starts growing though, the limits of this approach become obvious.
-Putting company policies down in writing makes them official and employees then know the rules and regulations that they need to abide by.
+Whilst putting company policies in writing takes an element of time, having comprehensive polices in place makes them official and employees then know the rules and regulations that they need to abide by.
 There is always the possibility that a dispute will arise and if it does, it helps to have the ground rules established to avoid any confusion.

-However, having policies isn’t all about letting your employees know what they can and can’t do.
-It is also an opportunity to tell them what is special about your company and what it can do for them.
+Having policies isn’t just about letting your employees know what they can and can’t do - it's also a great opportunity to tell them (and also potential employees) what is special about your company and what it can do for them - impoving your employer brand along the way.

 1. Employee Code of Conduct Policy